duckdb/pg_duckdb/scripts/tpch/README.md

 # Simply run this to enable motherduck:
 docker run --rm -e POSTGRES_HOST_AUTH_METHOD=trust --network=host -d --name pgduck -e MOTHERDUCK_TOKEN \
     pgduckdb/pgduckdb:18-main
-# For real benchmarks it's recommended to configure Postgres its its settings,
+# For real benchmarks it's recommended to configure Postgres its settings,
 # as well as docker its --shm-size to be a good match for your machine.
 For the
 # best results this obviously requires tuning.
 # A decent starting point for an AWS c6a.8xlarge (32 vCPU, 64GB RAM) instance